 An 11-time All-Star, Hull won the Lady Byng, Ted Lindsay and Hart Memorial Trophies, as well as two Stanley Cups.
 A two-time United States Olympian, Brett Hull is one of the greatest late round draft picks in NHL history.

 Drafted: Round 6 (171 overall)

-One of the most skilled players in the NHL today, Pavel Datsyuk was an absolute steal for the Red Wings with the 171st overall pick.
+Pavel Datsyuk was an absolute steal for the Red Wings with the 171st overall pick.
 Similar to Henrik Zetterberg, Detroit Red Wings’ European scout Hakan Andersson did not have high expectations of Pavel, mentioning to Detroit management that if Datsyuk was available late in the draft, he might be worth drafting.

 It was a decision, alongside that of Zetterberg, which has made the Detroit player development department look like genius’ to the rest of the league for some time now.

 Datsyuk’s junior career was spent with Yekaterinburg Dynamo, a now extinct team who once played in the Russian Elite League.
 In Pavel’s time with the Dynamo, he struggled to register near a half a point per game, scoring a mere 31 points in 79 games.
 Based on his play to this point, Datsyuk appeared to be a longshot NHL success who would need a long amount of time to develop his game to match his talent and skills.

 Following a further year of development with Kazan Ak-Barks, Pavel seemed to begin to meet his potential and made the Red Wings out of training camp.
 In his first season, the Wings won the Stanley Cup, with Datsyuk playing 21 playoff games in which he earned valuable experience.
 From this point, Datsyuk’s game continued to progress, as following the lock-out season, Pavel won three consecutive Lady Byng Trophies while posting point totals near the century mark.